frederic-perez/AmE-dictionary/data/dictionary.md

 __leis__ _Scented leis._
 __leitmotif__
 __lemme__ _Lemme see._
+__lemon law__ An American law that protects purchasers of faulty cars.
 __lemon wedges__ :camera: _Lemon wedges for serving._
 __lemon__ _n_ _This house is a lemon, honey._
 __lemongrass__